basilspice/airbnb-clone/README.md

 An Image uploader (using cloudinary) will popup to upload a single image of the property
 Title and description need to be filled out
 Finally set a price per night and your listing will be ready to go
-A listing created success message will popup and you will be take back to the first step of the listing creation process
+A listing created success message will popup and you will be taken back to the first step of the listing creation process

 ## Getting Started